 After a 4 year hiatus to focus on his entrepreneurial endeavors, his follow-up short film "YOLK" screened in competition at BAFTA accredited British Urban Film Festival and Bolton Film Festival, subsequently attracting representation by ex-Casarotto Ramsay agent, James Dawson, who led the creation of a new Writer/Director department at Revolution Talent.

-Kiosa is now working as a filmmaker for hire and his next short film "A LETTER TO BLACK MEN", is already creating a buzz having won Best UK Short at the BIFA qualifying Manchester Film Festival in March 2022 and selected for the Academy Award/BAFTA qualifying Flickers' Rhode Island International Film Festival 2022.
+Kiosa is now working as a filmmaker for hire.
+His next short film, "A LETTER TO BLACK MEN", is already creating a buzz, having won Best UK Short at the BIFA qualifying Manchester Film Festival in March 2022 and is nominated for the Best UK Short jury prize award for the Academy Award, BAFTA & BIFA qualifying 30th Raindance Film Festival.

 AWARDS & NOMINATIONS